 Ps.
 Blessed be the Lord.
-51^ .
+55.

-OOk graciously, we beseech thee, O Lord, upon thy people : and mercifully turn away from them the scourges of thy wrath.
-Through feria.ij.ebdo.j.quadzagelime.

-Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
+Ook graciously, we beseech thee, O Lord, upon thy people : and mercifully turn away from them the scourges of thy wrath.
+Through Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
 R. Amen.